seanchen896/QuarterCar/README.md

 ## Notes

 The speed bump, pothole, and rough-road cases were used throughout the project.
-The speed bump was the most difficult case and exceeded the selected tire-deflection limit.
+The speed bump was the most challenging road case during testing.